 International living in Europe is a dream for many of us.
 But, not all European countries are wallet-friendly.

-What if we told you that there were plenty of affordable options or if they were alternatives to renting expensive homes.
+What if we told you that there were plenty of affordable options for accommodation in Europe or if they were alternatives to renting expensive homes.
 Some, are much cheaper than even the United States…

 We’ve put together some fantastic options so you’ll be moving in no time!
 Have a read of the guide below to find some of the cheapest places to live in Europe.